whipowill/d2-plugy-qol/Guides/Network.md

 - Players must be Softcore or Hardcore to match the host.
 - Players must have access to the difficulty level of the host's game (Normal, Nightmare, Hell).
-- Players must be running the same mods.
+- Players must be running the same mods, specifically the ``data/`` folder.

 ## Issues